CobayaSampler/cobaya/docs/theories_and_dependencies.rst

 To specify requirements you can use the :class:`~.theory.Theory`  methods

 * :meth:`~.theory.Theory.get_requirements`, for things that are always needed.
-* return a dictionary from the :meth:`~.theory.Theory.needs` method to specify the requirements conditional on the quantities that the code is actually being asked to compute
+* return a dictionary from the :meth:`~.theory.Theory.must_provide` method to specify the requirements conditional on the quantities that the code is actually being asked to compute

-The actual calculation of the quantities requested by the :meth:`~.theory.Theory.needs` method should be done by :meth:`~.theory.Theory.calculate`, which stores computed quantities into a state dictionary.
+The actual calculation of the quantities requested by the :meth:`~.theory.Theory.must_provide` method should be done by :meth:`~.theory.Theory.calculate`, which stores computed quantities into a state dictionary.
 Derived parameters should be saved into the special ``state['derived']`` dictionary entry.
 The theory code also needs to tell other theory codes and likelihoods the things that it can calculate using